Vancia100/handlingslistan-next/README.md

   - [x] Recipes started
   - [x] Save form state localy in indexDB or localstorage

     _There is currently a system in place that indexes all draft recipes.
-Could implement a promp for wich one the user would like to load instad of just loading the one previously used._
+Could implement a promt for wich one the user would like to load instad of just loading the one previously used._

     - [ ] _Choice of local drafts_